telekosmos/adf-test-cicd/README.md

 #### Add artifact

-Click on _Add and artifact_ panel [- photo -] and fill the right value of the Build pipeline we just created before and click **Add** at the bottom.
+Click on _Add and artifact_ panel [- photo -] fill the right value of the Build pipeline we just created before and click **Add** at the bottom.

 In the same panel, click on the bolt at the top right to set the _Continuous deployment trigger_ and enable the first check.
-The release will be automatically triggered every time a PR is merged.
+The release will be automatically triggered every time a successful build is yielded.

 #### Configure the UAT stage

-First we will create some variables to configure the stage for _Location_, _ResourceGroup_ and _DataFactory_ name.
+First we will create some variables to configure the stage for _Location_, _ResourceGroup_ and _DataFactory_.
+Names may change as you wish:
 - _Location_ has to be the **same** as the location of the Resource group and the Data Factory
 - _ResourceGroup_ has to be the resource group where we are going to deploy the ADF, so the name of the UAT resource group we have
 - _DataFactory_ has to be the name of the DataFactory resource in the resource group defined above

-Now, click on the link inside the panel and, from the list, choose _ARM template deployment_.
+Now, click on the _1 job, 0 tasks_ link inside the panel and, from the list, choose _ARM template deployment_.
 It shows a warning message (in red) [- maybe photo -], so click on it to configure it.
 The main details to fill in are:

 - Choose the right Service connection and Subscription (they should be the organization's ones, but I've used a different ones)
 - set _Location_ to `$(Location)` to use the name of the `Location` variable just created.